First Quarter 2022 vs. First Quarter 2021

 Operating lease liabilities

 Income tax payable

 Long-term operating lease liabilities

 Common stock - $.001 par value; authorized 50,000,000 shares, 12,383,210 and 12,335,683 shares, respectively, issued and outstanding

 Additional paid-in capital

 Selling, general and administrative expenses

-Shares used in computing loss per common share:
+Shares used in computing (loss) income per common share: